puppetlabs/iac/_posts/2021-01-29-status-update.md

   - community-day
 ---

-Hey everyone, its my honour to write my first blogpost for Puppet.
-Kinda strange in i have done a number of other things for puppet, but never a blogpost.
+Hey everyone, it's my honour to write my first blogpost for Puppet.
+Kinda strange in [I][TP] have done a number of other things for puppet, but never a blogpost.
 Case in point, my talk about [litmus](https://www.youtube.com/watch?v=FYfR7ZEGHoE) (available permanently on youtube to make me shudder at my own voice).
-On to buisness !!!
+On to business !!!

 ## What is the IAC Team